-The focus on excellent financial accounting standards will be enhanced by ensuring that we respond to developments in wider reporting - including through the Strategic Report and our role in influencing international standards.
+The focus on excellent financial accounting standards will be complemented by ensuring that we respond to developments in wider reporting - including through the Strategic Report and our role in influencing international standards and other international developments.
 We need to ensure that corporate reporting in the UK retains its relevance in the face of shifting shareholder and stakeholder expectations, capital structures and other market developments.

-Section 172 of the Companies Act 2006 requires company directors to promote the success of a company for the benefit of its members as a whole and to have regard to the impact of their decisions on their employees, the community and the wider environment.
-We will increase focus on companies' reporting on actions to support the long-term success of the company and to have regard to their impact on wider society.
-We will consider how technology can revolutionise corporate reporting, and whether new technology can enhance our monitoring programme.
-And we will explore new reporting models, including reporting to stakeholders outside the annual report.
+Section 172 of the Companies Act 2006 requires company directors to promote the success of a company for the benefit of its members as a whole and to have regard to the impact of their decisions on their employees, the community and the environment.
+We will increase focus on companies' reporting on actions to support the long-term success of the company and to have regard to their impact on wider society, including making use of our Financial Reporting Lab to consider issues such as climate change.